By: Peter DeHaan on June 23rd, 2020

 You will own it and can do whatever you wish with it.
 Though you may not get as low of a rate, and you will have a second invoice for your toll free number, you gain flexibility.

 Toll free numbers offer many benefits and provide calling convenience to your customers.
-Understanding these basic tips will help you get the best from your toll free number when you use an answering service.
+Understanding these basic tips will help you get the most out of your toll free answering service.